drpafowler/datafun-06-eda/README.md

 # Lessons learned
 - Don't try to upload large csv files to github.
 It is a big hassle to try and fix this!
 - data format is really important.
 It took a lot of detective work to join the fips codes between my two data sets.
 One was an object, the other a float.
+- In hindsight, I should have put the shp file and storm data into a databas.
+Postgres accepts shp files.
+I think that the intial cleaning would have been much easier with SQL first aaand then moving to the Jupyter notebook.
+My computer did not like the big CSV file and all the goings on in the notebook.

 # Data Sources